 After identifying the problem, describe the steps you took and the skills you used to resolve it.
 Did you use a specific tool to test routers, domains and other network components?
 Did you install new servers or correct configuration problems?
 Why was your solution effective or unique?
 Remember, it’s OK to boast as long as it’s accurate.

-- Use power verbs, colorful adjectives and statistics to create one- to two-sentence accomplishment bullets that address the major requirements.
+The final step is to edit all of this into powerful accomplishment bullets, project summaries and interview vignettes.
+Use power verbs, colorful adjectives and statistics to create one- to two-sentence accomplishment bullets that address the major requirements.

-For example: Resolved a costly history of intermittent network interruptions by using Traceroute and Ping to test and troubleshoot route and router issues.
-Using diligence and expertise, initiated a unique alteration of the routing table that produced 100% uptime and increased staff productivity by 15%.
+- “Resolved a costly history of intermittent network interruptions by using Traceroute and Ping to test and troubleshoot route and router issues.
+Using diligence and expertise, initiated a unique alteration of the routing table that produced 100% uptime and increased staff productivity by 15%.”

 - “Company had issues defining its goals for iOS and Android apps.
 I used my project management skills and knowledge of the iOS and Android ecosystem to define our app goals and see the project to completion.
 Mobile apps drove millions in revenue.”